Easy and Low-Maintenance Patio Plants to Grow Under and Around Your Pergola

 You’ve just installed a Pergola Depot pergola — congratulations!
 Or perhaps you’re still planning out your perfect custom pergola or looking to perk up an existing structure.
 In any case, you’ll be looking for some low-maintenance patio plants to enhance the look and feel of your outdoor living area.

 Whether you want glossy, heart-shaped foliage, climbing vines or colorful flowers, we have you covered with ideas for pergola plants that do well in full sun or partial shade.
 Read on for recommendations on the best pergola hanging plants and climbing plants for pots.
+Enjoy the blooms of each season and consider choosing some that are evergreen for a year-round display of beautiful greenery.

 Pergola Planters for Every Need

 Pergola planters are an excellent choice when you want to soften the look of your pergola, provide some privacy or add a special touch to your favorite outdoor space.
 Pergola Depot offers cedar box planter kits in three sizes to complement your backyard decorating scheme.
+Planters are a fun and flexible way to add plants to any space and can be relocated to sun or shade, depending on the plants you choose.

 Combining different climbing plants and flowering plants in a variety of planters is a great way to add visual interest to your outdoor living areas.
 Using garden structures like trellises with planters and pots also helps protect your wooden pergola since plants that trail up and over the pergola can hinder your efforts to stain and maintain it.